AusCoder/kanboard/README.md

-#### Kanban board
+#### Note board

-#### Motivation

-Kan boards are very useful organisation tools.
-I think I should get more organised so that I can do more interesting software projects.
-So as a software project, I am gunna make a kan board!
-(I really hope I don't need a kan board to complete this kan board project...)
+This is a note board app with the ability for users to drag and drop notes around a screen.
+It is written using React and Redux.
+It is live at www.sebmuellermath.com/board/.

+Below are some organisational notes that I made when starting the project.
 #### Data structures

 #### ToDo

+* will there be any "state" to the overall UI of the board?
+* setup database
+    * think about the tables/fields in the database
+* write some basic presentational components
+    * these will be independent of how information flows through the app (ie doesn't depend on redux vs flux vs manual data handling)
+    * footer
+        * "powered by coffee and an ageing macbook"

+* try a few different ways of passing information around
+    * manually? no information storage the start with
+    * flux

+#### Done

+* setup basic html page
+* add eslinting

 * design the data structures
     * what information does a card contain
     * what information does the board contain
-* will there be any "state" to the overall UI of the board?

 * set up routes file
+* add serverside rendering
+	* do this once express is setup, this will do away with the index.html page
 * add express server
 	* add middleware
-* add serverside rendering
-	* do this once express is setup, this will do away with the index.html page
-* setup database
-    * think about the tables/fields in the database
 * write some basic presentational components
-    * these will be independent of how information flows through the app (ie doesn't depend on redux vs flux vs manual data handling)
 	* header
 			* add card option
 			* modal for add card
-    * footer
+	* board
-        * "powered by coffee and an ageing macbook"
 	* card
 			* color card
-    * board
 * try a few different ways of passing information around
-    * manually? no information storage the start with
-    * flux
 	* redux

-#### Done

-* setup basic html page
-* add eslinting

 ### Useful things